Allie X: Artistry

 Hughes cites many of her influences as being ABBA, Arthur Russell, Björk, Kate Bush, Lady Gaga, Celine Dion, Cyndi Lauper, Mariah Carey, Mark Mothersbaugh, Tom Petty, and author Haruki Murakami.
 She also explains that the X in her name represents the unknown variable in algebra, saying: "In mathematics, X is any possible variable.
 It's an unknown quantity.
 Once it's solved, it's no longer X. With that in mind, X is the identity that I take on as I go through my journey of self-discovery.
 It's these questions that I'm trying to grapple with in the public sphere.
 If I ever find that piece that I'm after or solve the equation, as it were, then I will no longer be Allie X."

 Hughes has the vocal range of a soprano, with her music having drawn frequent comparisons to British singer Ellie Goulding's, but also that of Chvrches and the Knife.
-Hughes describes her melodies as being "soaring pop, borderline theatrical Disney", while her lyrics, "always seem to be darker."
+Hughes describes her melodies as being "soaring pop, borderline theatrical Disney", while she says her lyrics "always seem to be darker."
 She compares songwriting to a science experiment in which you put two people's brains together for a few hours and see what they can come up with.